hermannsblum/simon-site/content/disney/donald-duck-tarot/index.en.md

 ---
 Date of origin: 2025- now

-Tools: Drawing and inking with Procreate on iPad
+Tools: Drawing, inking and colour with Procreate on iPad

-Content:

-Background:
+Content: A complete Tarot set (Major and Minor Arcana) with Donald and friends!